Barbary macaque: Diet

 The diet of the Barbary macaque consists of a mixture of plants and insect prey.
 It consumes a large variety of gymnosperms and angiosperms.
 Almost every part of the plant is eaten, including flowers, fruits, seeds, seedlings, leaves, buds, bark, gum, stems, roots, bulbs, and corms.
 Common prey caught and consumed by Barbary macaques are snails, earthworms, scorpions, spiders, centipedes, millipedes, grasshoppers, termites, water striders, scale insects, beetles, butterflies, moths, ants, and even tadpoles.

 Barbary macaques can cause major damage to the trees in their prime habitat, the Atlas cedar forests in Morocco.
 Since deforestation in Morocco has become a major environmental problem in recent years, research has been conducted to determine the cause of the bark stripping behaviour demonstrated by these macaques.
 Cedar trees are also vital to this population of Barbary macaques as an area with cedars can support a much higher density of macaques than one without them.
 A lack of a water source and exclusion of monkeys from water sources are major causes of cedar bark stripping behaviour in Barbary macaques.
 Density of macaques, however, is less correlated with the behaviour than the other causes considered.

 Predators

-The Barbary macaque's main predators are the domestic dog, leopard and eagles; the golden eagle may only prey on cubs, since it is morphologically not adapted to hunt primates.
+The Barbary macaque's main predators are the domestic dog, leopard and eagles; the golden eagle may prey only on cubs, since it is not morphologically adapted to hunt primates.
 The approach of eagles and domestic dogs is known to elicit an alarm call response.